headlesz/chordsuggestionapp/README.md

 - **Interactive Music Staff**: Clickable grid for placing notes
 - **Note Visualization**: Visual representation of placed notes
 - **Preference Selection**: User controls for customizing suggestions
-- **API Integration**: Connection to the Cerberus API for chord suggestions
+- **API Integration**: Connection to the Cerebras API for chord suggestions
 - **Results Display**: Clean presentation of suggested chord sequences

 ### API Integration

-The application sends the following data to the Cerberus API:
+The application sends the following data to the Cerebras API:

 1. **Chord**: Array of note names with octaves (e.g., `["C4", "E4", "G4"]`)
 2. **Include Attributes**: Specifies that the API should return emotion, complexity, and genre information: